About Your Hospital Stay

 - A laptop computer, if desired (patient rooms have wireless internet access)

 As a children’s hospital, we have a duty to provide patients with the highest quality care and offer their family members amenities to help them relax and stay calm while their child receives treatment.
 Our patient and visitor services are designed for a family-friendly atmosphere.
-Patient rooms are equipped with Wi-Fi access, TVs and DVD players, a sleep couch, and a communal play room and kitchen for the floor.
+While some amenities may be temporarily restricted during COVID times, typically patient rooms are equipped with Wi-Fi access, TVs and DVD players, a sleep couch, and a communal play room and kitchen for the floor.

 Our colorful and cheerful Gift Shop is located in the hospital's main lobby.
 It has a huge selection of gifts that will brighten the day of your favorite patient.